fhnw-hpc/fs23-mc1-ronnyfhnw/README.md

 ### Part 3: Performance Analysis and Evaluation

 1. Change the scalability of your communication framework by changing the used resources.
 (E.g.: add brokers and/or zookeepers and play with parameters in the docker-compose file.
-Use orders of magnited more producers/consumers.)
+Use orders of magnitude for more producers/consumers.)
 Perform 2-3 experiments with different configurations.

 2. Analyze the performance of your application: